 - PH3: 1 in approximately 79,000

 Genetic studies suggest that primary hyperoxaluria is likely underdiagnosed, across all three types.

 Age at first onset of symptoms and age at diagnosis can range from newborn to adulthood.

 Unmet Medical Need

-Genetic studies suggest approximately 8,500 people in the U.S. are affected by PH, and researchers estimate that more than 80% of patients remain undiagnosed across the known types of PH.
+Genetic studies suggest as many as 8,500 people in the U.S. are affected by PH, and researchers estimate that more than 80% of patients remain undiagnosed across the known types of PH.
 Patients with severe PH may require regular dialysis and a dual liver-kidney transplant.
 Transplants are major surgical procedures, and may require patients to take immunosuppressant drugs for the rest of their lives.
-There is currently one approved therapy available that is limited to the treatment of patients with PH1.
+There is currently one approved therapy available for the treatment of patients with PH1.

 - Cochat P, Basmaison O. Current approaches to the management of primary hyperoxaluria.
 Archives of Disease in Childhood 2000; 82: 470-473.